Overview

 Flex

-Use a bare-bones flex container, with nothing set except display: flex.
+A bare-bones flex container, with nothing set besides display: flex.

 override CSS defaults